vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/03-how-does-fastendpoints-help.md

 </v-drag>

 <!--
-FastEndpoints, on the other hand, looks to flip this relationship around, and this is in my mind the biggest benefit that is on offer.
+FastEndpoints, on the other hand, looks to flip this relationship around by putting our application logic into the presentation layer.

-Sans an explicit application layer, moving that logic into the _presentation_ layer allows us to better maintain the boundaries around our domain layer.

-The temptation to just slide a bit more code into an already busy handler that's already doing all the things kind of goes away.
+The temptation to slide just a bit more code into an already busy handler that's already doing all the things kind of goes away.

-And sure, there's a risk that we might just start overloading our presentation code, but I would argue that the impact of that is far less potentially damaging to our codebase than an outright merging of our application and domain layers.

-At the very least, it gives us a simple decision as to whether this is presentation slash application logic, or domain logic.
+At the very least, it gives us a simple decision to make as to whether this is presentation or application logic, or if it's logic that should really belong in the domain layer.

-It becomes an either-or choice, and we're also not polluting our thoughts with when and where to put DTOs and how we're mapping to and from them.
+It becomes an either-or choice, and we're not busying up our thoughts with where to put DTOs and how we're mapping to and from them.

 Now of course, there is a very real concern that with a typical controller setup, or even Minimal API, that we have a bunch of routes grouped together in a single class or file.

-And sure, this is going to get super messy, right?
-All that code in one place?
+And if we're talking about moving all that application code into those routes, it's going to get messy, quickly.
 -->

 ---